schrockn/graphscale/README.md

 Introduction By Example
 -----------------------

 In order to get started with graphscale you write a .graphql file that defines your schema and then build scaffolding and generated code.
+This scaffolding and generated code builds on a Python object model ("Pent") designed to power GraphQL backends, and a (mostly) schemaless store ("Kvetch") built on Redis and MySQL designed to model application graphs.

 Let's build the beginning of a todo app.